uksf/modpack/addons/sounds/README.md

 # Sounds

-Contains all configurations for custom sounds, or for weapons using JSRS sounds.
+Contains all configurations for sounds, using DynaSound 2.